201-created/ember-cli-airbrake/README.md

 }
 ```

-Installing the addon will install the bower component for the airbrake client.
-This addon uses the airbrake client version **0.5.8**.
+Installing the addon will install the NPM component for the airbrake client.
+This addon uses the airbrake client version **0.9.8**.

 ## Configuration